oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### getStatu

 ASYNC.
 Using an order object, returns an integer representing the order status as defined in the keeper.
-It is described as an Enum Possible values are (0=>Pending, 1=>Paid, 2=>Canceled)
+It is described as an Enum.

+Possible values are:

+- `0` => Pending
+- `1` => Paid
+- `2` =>Canceled

 ```js
 status= order.getStatus()